wessm/Dockerfiles/jupyter-notebook-packages/README.md

 # jupyter-notebook-packages

-jupyter notebook with lots of packages and modules, based on [jupyter-notebook-base](https://hub.docker.com/r/wessm/jupyter-notebook-base/)
+jupyter notebook with lots of packages and modules

 runs as user jovyan